Frameworks¶

 - is_congruent(other_framework, numerical=False, tolerance=1e-09)[source]¶

-Return whether the given framework is congruent to self.
+Return whether the given framework is congruent to the framework.

 Definitions